elvis-epx/pictdiff/README.md

 compresses more than the others.
 If set to "best speed", which compresses slightly less than the others, 12x.

+(\*\*) Looks faster when measured by wall-clock because of goroutines.
+Non-Go flavors are all single-threaded.

-Now, the same test, run without writing the output image (by means of chmod 400), which emphasizes the weight of our code and deemphasizes the performance of the image library:
+The same test run without writing the output image (by means of chmod 400), which emphasizes the speed of our code and deemphasizes the performance of the image library:

 | Flavor         |Processor time |
 | -------------- | -----:|